csstools/postcss-plugins/.github/bin/generate-docs/cors-template.md

 ## CORS

+> [!IMPORTANT]
-⚠️ Applies to you if you load CSS from a different domain than the page.
+> Applies to you if you load CSS from a different domain than the page.
+>

-In this case the CSS is treated as untrusted and will not be made available to the JavaScript polyfill.
+> In this case the CSS is treated as untrusted and will not be made available to the JavaScript polyfill.
-The polyfill will not work without applying the correct configuration for CORS.
+> The polyfill will not work without applying the correct configuration for CORS.

 Example :